openstack-archive/searchlight/doc/source/searchlightapi.rst

 in order of descending frequency).
 A value of 0 indicates no limit, and is the default.

+It is possible to not return any options for facets.
+By default all options are returned for fields that support facet terms.
+Adding ``exclude_options=true`` as a query parameter will return only the facet field and not any of the options.
+Using this option will avoid an aggregation query being performed on Elasticsearch, providing a performance boost.

 Aggregations
 ************
 `Faceting`_ (above) is a more general form of `Elasticsearch aggregation`_.